estebanvillaco/BID3000-Exam/README.md

     return engine
 ```

 Important: Change the password to your actual PostgreSQL password and ensure the database olist_dw_db exists before running the ETL script.
+The same goes to the analytics folder where there is a predictive and discriptive scripts.

 7. Run the ETL process